acmorg/acmorg.github.io/organizers/guide.md

 * You can get a head start on compelling speakers through the [ACM Distinguished Speakers Program](http://dsp.acm.org)
 * You can get also get a head start by recycling presentations from elsewhere
 * Speakers normally want multiple opportunities on the same topic with different audiences
-* You are very likely to get a speaker to commit when they have minimal prep time
+* You are very likely to get a speaker to commit when they already have a presentation prepped
-* Avoid relying upon the lofty/remote/potentially expensive experts
 * Your colleagues and other contacts are potential speakers
 * Audience members are potential speakers
 * Your academic contacts and former “profs” are potential speakers
-* Getting a lofty/remote/potentially expensive expert is great but don’t “hold out” for only those people
+* Getting a lofty/remote/potentially expensive expert as a presenter is great, but don’t “hold out” for only those people
 * A good candidate as a speaker is someone who commits immediately to an invitation